 Some authorities encourage health and safety staff to work towards a postgraduate qualification such as an MSc in Health and Safety.

-You could consider joining the chartered organisation for health and safety professionals, the Institution of Occupational Safety and Health (IOSH).
-It offers training, qualifications and events for its members.
+You could consider joining the chartered organisation for health and safety professionals, the Institution of Occupational Safety and Health (IOSH), which offers training, qualifications and events for its members.

 As your career develops, it may be necessary to change location to take on increased responsibility, take a different post within the HSE or take a secondment to another part of the Civil Service.